Group Guidelines: How we do what we do.

 Other online presences

-The group owns and maintains a blog at Write Free or Die.
+The group owns and maintains this blog, Write Free or Die.
 This blog is open to the public for reading & commenting.
 Membership in Write Free or Die is required to post or edit content.
 Contact the Organizer or Co-Organizer for more information about the blog.

 Meeting location, time, and frequency

-Meetings are scheduled on Wednesdays, from 7:00 to 9:00 pm at the Marion Gerrish Community Center, 39 West Broadway (NH102) in Derry, New Hampshire.
+Meetings are scheduled every Wednesday, from 7:00 to 9:00 pm at the Marion Gerrish Community Center, 39 West Broadway (NH102) in Derry, New Hampshire.

 • Flash Fiction Workshops are held on the First Wednesday of each month.